matthew-brett/barts-setup/barts_setup.md

 connected to the Mesh network.

 Plug the ETHERNET SWITCH power supply into a power extension.
-Connect the ETHERNET SWITCH and the NODE with an Ethernet cable (maybe the 2 metre blue Ethernet cable).
+Connect the ETHERNET SWITCH and the NODE with an Ethernet cable (maybe the 2 metre red Ethernet cable).

 ### Projector